-This blog is about growing big fish then harvesting them to prevent the growth of algae.
-Sounds far-fetched?
-Well, our company is science based.
-There are numerous research projects (see our Case Studies here) on BioHaven Floating Islands and fish, many from Montana State University’s Center for Biofilm Engineering and NIWA in New Zealand.
+There are numerous research projects (see our Featured Case Studies) on BioHaven Floating Islands and fish, many from Montana State University’s Center for Biofilm Engineering and NIWA in New Zealand.
 Mississippi State University too.
 We have built up a unique database around the relationship between BioHaven floating islands and fisheries enhancement.
 We are seeing extremely exciting prospects develop.

 We believe that before long, fishing will be accepted as the primary means to transition excess non-point source nutrients out of impaired water.

-But, you might be thinking: harvesting fish to solve a problem of this scale is a grandiose vision.
-How can harvesting fish, with only one percent live-weight phosphorus, make a difference?
-Is it a realistic way to harvest the tonnes of phosphorus and nitrogen that cause so many U.S. lakes to choke up with algae?
-The answer is both short and compelling.
-Yes!
 By biomimicking nature, floating islands provide the “concentrated wetland effect” that moves nutrients up the food chain.
-Floating islands provide the surface area for growing periphyton, a natural food source, while nutrients in the water provide the “fertilizer”.
+Floating islands provide the surface area for growing periphyton, a natural food source, while nutrients in the water provide the “fertilizer.”
 Fish eat the periphyton.
 The last step is to harvest the fish in order to remove the periphyton and fish and all their nutrients from the system – permanently.

 Chippewa Falls Flowage